smcclab/smc-course/_lectures/07-live-coding.md

 So your task is:

-1. Use `stack` to create a pattern with different parts.
+1. Use `$:` to create a pattern with different parts.
 2. One part should be drums
 3. One part should be bass (try notes below MIDI 48 or-7 in a scale)
 4. One part should be lead (try notes above MIDI 60 or 0 in a scale)